Teenage Drug Use: Statistics and Prevention

 Can Hair Follicle Drug Testing Identify Teenager Substance Abuse?

-Teenage drug use is detectable through hair follicle drug testing.
+Teenage drug use is detectable through a hair follicle drug test.
 As a concerned parent or counselor, identifying traits of teen drug abuse is the first step to keeping adolescents on the path to success.

 Hair is touted as one of the most effective specimens to drug test for several reasons: